Robocop - Arcade

 (Sinclair ZX Spectrum Version)

-A single player, side-scrolling platform shoot-em-up based on the 1987 movie of the same name.
-The game's story mirrors that of the film, with former cop Murphy, now a half-human cyborg called 'RoboCop', on a quest to bring down the evil OCP corporation.
+RoboCop is a single player horizontally-scrolling platform shoot-em-up based on the 1987 movie of the same name.
+The game's story mirrors that of the film, with former city cop Murphy, now a half-human cyborg called 'RoboCop', on a mission to bring down the evil OCP corporation that created him.

 The film's incidental music plays throughout the game and RoboCop's speech is sampled directly from the original film.